paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-procurement-technical-assistance-cooperative-agreement-program.md

 Prior sections 5591 to 5595 were repealed by Pub.
 L. 96–513, title III, § 323, Dec.
 12, 1980, 94 Stat.
 2893, effective Sept.
 15, 1981.

-A prior section 5591, act Aug.
+Section 5591, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 327, prescribed maximum number of appointments that could be made annually to active list of Navy in Supply Corps in grade of ensign.

-A prior section 5592, act Aug.
+Section 5592, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 327, prescribed maximum number of appointments that could be made annually to active list of Navy in Civil Engineer Corps in grade of ensign.

-A prior section 5593, act Aug.
+Section 5593, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 328, prescribed maximum number of appointments that could be made annually to active list of Navy in Medical Service Corps in grade of ensign.

-A prior section 5594, act Aug.
+Section 5594, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 328, prescribed maximum number of appointments that could be made annually to active list of Navy in Nurse Corps in grade of ensign.

-A prior section 5595, act Aug.
+Section 5595, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 328, restricted appointment of a former midshipman at Naval Academy or a former cadet at Military Academy to a commissioned grade in Regular Marine Corps until after graduation of class of which he was a member.

 A prior section 5596 was renumbered [section 8146 of this title](./chapter-815-original-appointments.md#section-8146).